red-pencil/curriculum-vitae/index.md

 Mar 2019 - Jun 2019.
 Auckland, New Zealand.

 - Director: Prof. Mark Billinghurst.
-- Developed applications of remote collaboration and access on standalone mobile platform.
+- Developed VR applications for remote access on standalone mobile platform.
 - Advised, designed and fabricated the prototypes for commercialization of remoto collaboration and XR technology.
-- Explored on new interfaces including brain-computer interfaces.
+- Explored on new interfaces with AR goggles, machine learning, and brain-computer interface.